MattiaCazzolla/Sensors-project/README.md

 # Arduino Thermostat with NTC Resistor
-Project from "Technologies for Sensors and Clinical Instrumentation" course
+Project from "Technologies for Sensors and Clinical Instrumentation" course. \
+The aim of this project was to develop a thermostat relying on Arduino hardware.\
+We implemented the thermostat as a neonatal incubator
+## Prototype

 ## Repository structure
 ### Src
 The **src** folder cointains: